-Beth Markhart joined WEST as a Senior Restoration Ecologist in the Golden Valley, Minnesota office.
+Beth Markhart joined WEST as a senior restoration ecologist in the Golden Valley, Minnesota office.
 Beth is certified as a Professional Wetland Scientist and completed the Targeted Grazing Certification for the Society of Range Management.
-She obtained her Bachelor’s in Environmental, Population, and Organismic Biology from the University of Colorado and Master’s in Plant Physiology from the University of Minnesota.
+She obtained a B.A. in Environmental, Population, and Organismic Biology from the University of Colorado and a M.S. in Plant Physiology from the University of Minnesota.

 Beth initially conducted research on freshwater ecosystems at the University of Minnesota Gray Freshwater Biological Institute.
-She moved into the private sector for regulated wetland services, threatened and endangered species, and NEPA documents.
-Beth’s varied technical work has included field data collection to prepare chapters for a number of transportation EISs in Minnesota and Wisconsin; wetland delineations in the Upper Midwest; listed plants, the Karner Blue butterfly, and listed turtle habitat assessments; federal and state wetland permitting and mitigation plans; natural community and comprehensive wetland plans at various landscape scales; private lands habitat management plans; and detailed restoration design and cost estimating.
-Beth has served as a board member of the Society of Wetland Scientists and Minnesota Native Plant Society, and spoken to many professionals and interest groups.
+She moved into the private sector for regulated wetland services, threatened and endangered species, and National Environmental Policy Act documents.
+Beth’s varied technical work has included field data collection to prepare chapters for a number of transportation Environmental Impact Statements in Minnesota and Wisconsin; wetland delineations in the Upper Midwest; listed plants, the Karner blue butterfly, and listed turtle habitat assessments; federal and state wetland permitting and mitigation plans; natural community and comprehensive wetland plans at various landscape scales; private lands habitat management plans; and detailed restoration design and cost estimating.
+She has served as a board member of the Society of Wetland Scientists and Minnesota Native Plant Society and spoken to many professionals and interest groups.